AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 In addition, the following assumptions need to be addressed when using SPARK on only part of a program:

+* [ADA_PRIVATE_TYPES]
-* Private types whose full view is not analyzed, yet are used in SPARK code, need to comply with the implicit or explicit contracts used by GNATprove to analyze references to these types.
+  Private types whose full view is not analyzed, yet are used in SPARK code, need to comply with the implicit or explicit contracts used by GNATprove to analyze references to these types.
 This concerns private types and private type extensions declared in a package with a